TABLE OF CONTENTS

 - Cereals and grains that contain gluten.
 Gluten-free grains include corn, quinoa, rice, millet, buckwheat, amaranth and oats)

 - However, even if oats are naturally gluten-free, they may be contaminated by gluten from the production facility.
-Therefore, it is safest to use only oats that are labeled gluten-free(27).
+Therefore, it is safest to only use oats that are labeled gluten-free(26).

 Fortunately, there are many healthy and tasty foods that are naturally gluten-free.
 So giving up gluten doesn’t have to be tasteless or boring.